MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-desktop-wpf-dotnet-sign-in-prepare-tenant.md

 This tutorial series demonstrates how to build a .NET Windows Presentation Form (WPF) desktop application and prepare it for authentication using the Microsoft Entra admin center.
 You'll register the app in the Microsoft Entra admin center, create a .NET WPF desktop app, add sign-in and sign-out components and run the application.

-In this tutorial, you'll
+In this tutorial, you'll;

 > [!div class="checklist"]
-> - Do something.
+>
-> - Do something else.
+> - Register a WPF desktop application in the Microsoft Entra admin center
-> - Do even more things.
+> - Create a sign-in and sign-out user flow in customers tenant.
-> - Do the last thing.
+> - Associate your WPF desktop app with the user flow.

 ## Prerequisites